Margaret Fiedler McGinnis

-Margaret Fiedler McGinnis (née Fiedler) is a London-based American vocalist, multi-instrumentalist and noted guitarist.
-She is best known as a founding member of UK indie groups Moonshake and Laika and as live guitarist with PJ Harvey and Wire.
+Margaret Fiedler McGinnis (née Fiedler) is a London-based American vocalist, multi-instrumentalist and sculptor.
+She is best known as a founding member of UK indie groups Moonshake and Laika, as live guitarist with PJ Harvey and Wire and as the owner/operative of Mineral Point Music Ltd. In 2025 she completed the MA Sculpture programme at the Royal College of Art.

 Early life

-She was born in Chicago, Illinois, United States, and grew up in Winnetka, Illinois and later in Connecticut.
-She was educated at Sarah Lawrence College and at Trinity College in Dublin.
+Margaret Fiedler was born in Chicago, Illinois, United States, and grew up in Winnetka, Illinois and later in Connecticut.
+She was educated at Sarah Lawrence College and at Trinity College, Dublin.

 She had attended grade school in Winnetka and played the cello growing up.
 McGinnis formed Child's Play with Moby as a high school band.